Access - Role & Condition-Based Access Control

 roles: ["USER"]requires the resource to be scoped per-user.
 Add auserIdcolumn (auto-scoped) or an explicit owner predicate.
 If you want any signed-in user to read all records, useroles: ["AUTHENTICATED"]instead.

-When the Better Auth admin plugin is enabled, USER matches user.role === "user" specifically — admins are excluded and should use ["USER", "ADMIN"] if the same route should serve both.
+When the Better Auth admin plugin is enabled, USER matches user.role === "user" specifically — appmanagers and sysadmins are excluded.
+If the same route should serve both, express it explicitly with or: [{ roles: ["USER"] }, { userRole: ["appmanager"] }].

-// Platform-admin-only audit log
+// Platform control-plane audit log

 SYSADMIN — cross-tenant DB-admin tier